 About Doug

-Massachusetts native, earned his Bachelor’s degree in Exercise Science with a minor in Business Management from WestfieldState College.
+Doug, a Massachusetts native, earned his Bachelor’s degree in Exercise Science with a minor in Business Management from WestfieldState College.
 Since moving to San Diego he has completed some graduate work in Biomechanics at SDSU, obtained an ACE Personal Trainer certification, the NSCA-CSCS certification, a Spinning certification, TRX instructor training, EFI Gravity instructor training, FMS training, and received his CPR/AED instructor status.
 Currently, he is completing the MMA Conditioning Association program and preparing for his next Jiu-Jitsu tournament.